 Your pet is diagnosed with a malignancy requiring surgery

 Your pet requires an in-hospital stay at the vet to recover

-Most pet insurance does not cover well-pet visits because these visits rarely result in the kind of expenses that could over-stress the family budget.
+Most pet insurance does not cover pet wellness visits because these visits rarely result in the kind of expenses that could over-stress the family budget.
+However many insurers, like Figo, do offer add-ons like our Wellness Powerup that can help reimburse you for applicable preventative care measures like exams, dental, and vaccines.
 Pre-existing health conditions are typically also not covered by pet insurance; however, not all pre-existing conditions are deemed chronic, and some insurers have a timeframe after which a curable condition may again be covered.
 So, it pays to do a little research before choosing a pet insurance provider.

 How to Research Pet Insurance